hanrea/UserGuideForMAC/widget/general_property/en.md

 ### Tag

-Sets the widget's tag, so the widget can be obtained through the tag values in CocoStudio.
+Sets the widget's tag, so the widget can be obtained through the tag values in Cocos Studio.

 ### Show/Hide